 There was a time when choosing your foundation without testing a blob or two of it on the back of your hand/side of your face/jawline pre-purchase would have been considered a cardinal sin.
-Fast-forward to 2017, and apps, online questionnaires and a newfound confidence with products that allow us to create our own bespoke formulas mean that dodging the makeup counters and going straight to checkout isn’t as bonkers as it sounds.
+Fast-forward and apps, online questionnaires, and a newfound confidence with products that allow us to create our own bespoke formulas mean that dodging the makeup counters and going straight to checkout isn’t as bonkers as it sounds.
 All you need to do is follow the below guidelines and you’re good to go.

 Scroll down to discover how to buy foundation online.

 Fine-tune your formula

 Whether you start with your skin tone or your formula is a bit chicken and egg.
 The last thing you want to do is spend hours nitpicking over a matte or dewy finish and then discover the foundation you think is your perfect match only has six shades, none of which are yours.